sts10/tidy/readme.markdown

             expressions in the form of base**exponent (helpful for generating diceware lists).
 Cuts are done randomly

-    -d, --delete-after <DELETE_AFTER_DELIMITER>
+    -d, --delete-from <DELETE_FROM_DELIMITER>
-            Delete all characters after given delimiter (including the delimiter).
-Maximum of one character.
-Use 't' for tab and 's' for space
+            Delete all characters from the first instance of the specified delimiter until the end of line (including the delimiter).
+Delimiter must be a single character (e.g., ',').
+Use 't' for tab and 's' for space.
+May not be used together with -g or -G options

     -D, --delete-through <DELETE_THROUGH_DELIMITER>
-            Delete all characters up to and including given delimiter.
-Maximum of one character.
-Use 't' for tab and 's' for space
+            Delete all characters up to and including the first instance of the specified delimiter.
+            Delimiter must be a single character (e.g., ',').
+Use 't' for tab and 's' for space.
+May not be used together with -g or -G options

         --debug
             Debug mode